Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 5. Specific derogations for limited situations

-The invalidation of the EU-US Privacy Shield and the Schrems II decision have made these transfers more complex, requiring additional assessments of third countries' surveillance laws.
+The invalidation of the EU-US Privacy Shield and the Schrems II decision have made these transfers more complex, requiring additional assessments of third countries’ surveillance laws and, in many cases, formal Data Transfer Impact Assessments (DTIAs) for international transfers.

 DPDPA Transfer Framework